Anonymvs17/hacking/notes/web/A1_sqlInjection.md

 The underlying SQL query looks like that: `"SELECT * FROM access_log WHERE action LIKE '%" + action + "%'"`
 //Dripping an access_log table to delete track
 `'; drop table access_log--`

+## Registration (name check)

+* example sql if there are already some users with this user name:

+SELECT COUNT(Username)
+FROM Users
+WHERE username = 'yolo';

+WHERE username = 'yolo' OR 'test';

 ### Blind SQL injection
 asks the database true or false questions and determines the answer based on the applications response.
 This attack is often used when the web application is configured to show generic error messages, but has not mitigated the code that is vulnerable to SQL injection.
 So no SQL error message shown.